steve02081504/ps12exe/docs/README_EN_US.md

 ### Script Variables

-Since ps12exe turns a script into an executable, `$MyInvocation` has different values than in a script.
+Since ps12exe turns a script into an executable, the variable `$MyInvocation` is set to different values than in a script.

 You can still use `$PSScriptRoot` to get the directory where the executable is, and the new `$PSEXEpath` to get the path of the executable itself.

 ### Window in Background in -noConsole Mode

-When an external window is opened in a script with `-noConsole` (like for `Get-Credential` or a command that needs `cmd.exe`), the next window opens in the background.
+When an external window is opened in a script with `-noConsole` mode (like for `Get-Credential` or a command that needs a `cmd.exe` shell), the next window opens in the background.

 This happens because when the external window closes, Windows tries to activate the parent window.
 Since the compiled script has no window, the parent window of the compiled script gets activated instead, usually Explorer or PowerShell's window.

 To fix this, `$Host.UI.RawUI.FlushInputBuffer()` opens an invisible window that can be activated.
-The next call of `$Host.UI.RawUI.FlushInputBuffer()` closes this window (and so on).
+The following call of `$Host.UI.RawUI.FlushInputBuffer()` closes this window (and so on).

-This example won't open a window in the background, unlike just calling `ipconfig | Out-String`:
+The following example will not open a window in the background anymore, as a single call of `ipconfig | Out-String` will do:

 ```powershell
 $Host.UI.RawUI.FlushInputBuffer()